elpatron68/camgrabber/README.md

 # Camgrabber

-Saves images from url in a specific interval and renders a daily time lapse video.
-Weather data will be included into each image and the video.
+Saves images from an url in a specific interval and renders a daily time lapse video from the images.
+Weather data will be included into each image (and of course the video).

 ## Requirements